GDPR – The General Data Protection Regulation is now effective from May 2018 which has been underway since 2012.

 The regulations under GDPR are different for each category of organization and compliance will vary accordingly.
 You can follow the GDPR checklist and get more details.

 Steps as a vendor to comply with GDPR

 To prepare for GDPR, vendor organizations can use these step process:

 Checking every GDPR notes of collecting, processing, and storing data, with all legislation special category.

 Always create a plan for everything you do and keep them documented.

-Checking if Data is coming under GDPR, if yes then taking effective measures for same.
+Checking if Data is coming under GDPR, if yes, then take effective measures for the same.

 Risk assessment for all Data is necessary and applying security measures to data containing core assets.